José Valdez (baseball, born 1990): Los Angeles Angels

 On June 7, 2016, the Tigers traded Valdez to the Los Angeles Angels in exchange for cash considerations.

 San Diego Padres

 Valdez was claimed off waivers by the San Diego Padres on May 10, 2017.
+In 13 games for the Padres, he struggled to a 7.94 ERA with 16 strikeouts across 17 innings pitched.
+On September 18, 2017, Valdez was designated for assignment by the Padres.
+He cleared waivers and was sent outright to the Triple-A El Paso Chihuahuas on September 21.
+Valdez elected free agency on October 16.

 San Francisco Giants

-Valdez signed a minor league contract with the San Francisco Giants in January 2018.
-He elected free agency on November 2, 2018.
+Valdez signed a minor league contract with the San Francisco Giants on January 4, 2018.
+In 37 appearances out of the bullpen, he compiled a 3–4 record and 4.93 ERA with 58 strikeouts across 49 1/3 innings pitched.
+Valdez elected free agency following the season on November 2.

 Diablos Rojos del México

 On March 21, 2019, Valdez signed with the Diablos Rojos del México of the Mexican League.
-He was released on May 1, 2019.
+In 4 games for Mexico, he struggled to a 27.00 ERA with 5 strikeouts across 2 2/3 innings of relief.
+Valdez was released by the team on May 1.

 Rieleros de Aguascalientes

 On May 10, 2019, Valdez signed with the Rieleros de Aguascalientes of the Mexican League.
-He was released on December 31, 2019.
+In 22 games (16 starts) for Aguascalientes, he went 6-3 with a 4.83 ERA and 82 strikeouts across 100 2/3 innings of work.
+Valdez was released by the Rieleros on December 31.

 Pericos de Puebla

 On May 20, 2021, Valdez signed with the Pericos de Puebla of the Mexican League.
+In 13 starts for Puebla, he went 6-1 with a 5.00 ERA and 69 strikeouts across 72 innings.

 CTBC Brothers

 On September 29, 2021, Valdez signed with the CTBC Brothers of the Chinese Professional Baseball League.
 Valdez started the Taiwan Series–clinching game against the Uni-President Lions, throwing 8 scoreless innings with 5 strikeouts and earning the MVP of the Game award.
 He was not re-signed for the 2022 season, and became a free agent.